Maurette Brown Clark: Early life

-Clark was born in Long Island, New York to musically inclined parents.
-She started singing at four years of age and began singing lessons at six.
+Clark was born on Long Island, New York, to musically inclined parents.
+She started singing at four years of age and began singing lessons at 6.
 She sang during her high school and collegiate days before touring with other gospel musicians.

 Music career

 Clark's solo music career began in 1998 with the release of How I Feel on August 25 by Verity Records, which peaked on the Billboard Gospel Albums chart at #8.
 Her next releases were with Atlanta International Records.
 She By His Grace (released August 6, 2002) reached #12 on the Gospel Albums chart.
 The Dream (released March 6, 2007) reached #34.
 The fourth album, The Sound of Victory (released November 1, 2011) reached #6.
-Cross Rhythms' rated her first release a six out of ten; and second, nine out of ten.
+Cross Rhythms' rated her first release a 6 out of 10; and second, 9 out of 10.